viamrobotics/docs/docs/services/vision/classification.md

     {{% alert title="Tip" color="tip" %}}

 Pass the name of the camera you configured in step 1.
-Do not pass a transform camera that already already has the "detections" or "classifications" transform applied to it.
+Do not pass a transform camera that already has the "detections" or "classifications" transform applied to it.

     {{% /alert %}}